Switzerland mulls controversial Covid-19 health passports

 His academic study on immunity certificates in Geneva, which will be submitted for review by an ethical committee in a few days, will also integrate a survey to help assess the general population’s openness to the idea.

 “We are working on the what-if scenario,” he says.
 “We are doing this just in case we as a nation decide to use it.
-Whether it's for the military only, whether it's for healthcare providers only, pilots only, who knows.”
+WheTther it's for the military only, whether it's for healthcare providers only, pilots only, who knows.”

 But Switzerland’s Federal Office for Public Health says the introduction of Covid-19 immunity passports is not on the agenda for now.